IoT is trending. Companies invest in new tech...

 - LE privacy implementation.
 One of the main connectivity protocol vulnerabilities is fixed Bluetooth MAC address.
 Changing it at a regular interval, for example, every 10 minutes, would eliminate one way by which the wearer’s presence could be persistently monitored.
 However, most fitness tracking companies do not design their devices to change their MAC addresses.

-- Adopt HTTPS and security pinning.
+- Adopting HTTPS and security pinning.
 As transmitting sensitive health data over the Internet without proper transmission security is one of the first reasons, facilitating man-in-the-middle attacks and replay attacks, these tools aid to minimize the risk of them.
 HTTPS would encrypt and secure transmitted data, while security pinning would allow to associate (‘to pin’) certain cryptographic identities like certificates with the server, so that, if any other identity is present, the connection would be aborted.

 - Introducing on-device encryption.
 Typically fitness tracker developers encrypt data starting from the moment it is transmitted from a fitness band to be decrypted when it reaches the company’s server.
 Encrypting data prior to its transmission, when the data is stored on the device itself, would significantly reduce the cybercriminals’ ability to modify recorded fitness data and tamper with it, making the integrity of the data more reliable.